michauhl/RBPBench/README.md

 #### Custom motif database

-Apart from the built-in motif database and the option of user-supplied RBP motifs, it is also possible to define a custom motif database, which we can then be applied just like the built-in motif database.
+Apart from the built-in motif database and the option of user-supplied RBP motifs, it is also possible to define a custom motif database, which can then be applied just like the built-in motif database.
 The following command line parameters deal with defining a custom motif database:

 ```